yi-Xu-0100/cfw-scripts/README.md

 **The script was used to change keys for fitting [breaking changes](https://github.com/Dreamacro/clash/wiki/breaking-changes-in-1.0.0) in clash v1.0.0.**

-You can set the parsers with `reg` to fit the all link with string `www.example.com`.
+You can set the parsers with `reg` to fit the all link without string `www.example.com`.

 ```yaml
 parsers: